 Not to be outdone, Google rolled out its own new Home Speaker, betting that current AI capabilities can solve the smart home's usability problems.
 Both companies are essentially wagering that the combination of improved hardware and more capable AI assistants will unlock the smart home market that's been perpetually 'just around the corner' for years.

 But while the hardware is indeed getting better fast, the software remains debatable.
-Amazon's Alexa Plus promises smarter responses, but early testing suggests it's to justify the hype.
+Amazon's Alexa Plus promises smarter responses, but early testing suggests it's not yet smart enough to justify the hype.